benrudolphWSP/acrp-03-50a-uam/src/classifications/airport-rural.md

       level3: The master plan has been updated for UAM and/or electrification initiatives.
       guidebooksection:
-        - Ch.
-5.2 UAM Opportunities for Airports
+        - 'Ch.
+5.2: UAM Opportunities for Airports'
-        - Ch.
-6.10 AAM for Airport Master Planning
+        - 'Ch.
+6.10: AAM for Airport Master Planning'
     - question: Has the airport planned or coordinated with the city for community engagement for AAM initiatives?
       level1: >